Last Updated on

 Alkmaar is the “cheese” capital of Holland and if you’re a cheese lover, there’s nothing cheesier than the cheese market in Alkmaar.
-It is a tourist attraction, however it’s also something steeped in history and culture.
+It is a tourist attraction,

 Beyond cheese, Alkmaar is a historic city with well-preserved architecture with stunning canals, so if you’re interested in enjoying a walk in a gorgeous Dutch setting, Alkmaar might be a good option for a day trip from Amsterdam.

 How to get from Amsterdam to Alkmaar: Take the train from Amsterdam Centraal to Alkmaar Centraal, which should take about thirty minutes.
 The city is a short walk from the train station.